njons/Founders-and-Coders-cohort14/README.md

 * Student project: A product developed to address a problem suggested by one of the students.
 Click here to read more about my student project [VentBot]().
 * Client project: A real-world product for a client that has attended the problem identifying and ideation workshops.
 Click here to read more about my client project.

-## Other
+## Other cool things :v:
 Throughout the entire course we also:
+* All programming (workshops, projects and code review) done as pair or mob-programming
 * Have weekly SGC meetings where improvements to the course for the next cohort are discussed
 * Run weekly workshops with clinets in the tech for good sector